Maine Residential Lease Agreement

 Maine Residential Lease Agreement Disclosures

-The below disclosures are required for all or some residential lease agreements in Maine.
+The below disclosures are required for residential lease agreements in Maine.

 Late or Returned Check Fees

-Maine will only enforce late fees or returned check fees which are disclosed and agreed in the rental agreement.
-The state caps late fees at 4% of the monthly rent, not to be charged until the rent is at least 15 days late.
+Maine leases must disclose and agree on all late fees or returned check fees.
+The state caps late fees at 4% of the monthly rent, after rent is at least 15 days late.
 Returned check fees are capped at the amount of court costs and processing charges, plus interest at the rate of 12% per year on the total amount owed.

 Bed Bug Disclosure

-Applicable to any Maine rental a suspected/confirmed infestation, including adjacent units.
+Applies to any Maine rental with a suspected/confirmed infestation, including adjacent units.

-Maine leases of property with an adjacent or contiguous bed bug infestation must provide a disclosure to tenants.
-If asked, the landlord must also disclose the last date of inspection for bed bugs in the unit to be rented, as well as adjacent units.
+Maine leases must provide a disclosure to tenants when they’re next to (or in contact with) a bed bug infestation.
+If asked, the landlord also must disclose the last date of bed bug inspection in the unit to be rented, as well as adjacent units.

 This is an example of a bed bug disclosure clause: